lusteriojr/Portfolio-for-COSC110/LABORATORY-ACTIVITY_1/README.md

-# Titanic Survival Prediction – Lab 1
+# Computational Thinking with the Titanic Dataset using Python – Lab 1

 This project explores machine learning techniques to predict passenger survival on the Titanic using the classic Titanic dataset.
 The code is organized in a single Jupyter Notebook: `lab1_titanic_Lusterio.ipynb`.